 In a broader term, the digital economy has tremendous room for growth in the next few years, or perhaps the next decade or two, contributing trillions of dollars to the global economy.
 In this development, I believe China is very well positioned to become a leader in the decades to come in terms of applying AI technology and big data technology to many different scenarios, US then will also continue to lead in the fundamental technological advance, in my opinion.
 By setting observation historically, technical advance has important implications on the monetary policies or monetary phenomenon.
-Today, all innovation platforms are deflationary as they continue to cut cost and pushed on prices of final products.
+Today, all new innovation platforms are deflationary as they continue to cut cost and pushed on prices of final products.
 In a span of 50 years prior to 1920s, when electricity, telephone, and internal combustion were being developed. the United States, spent about a half the time to be inverted.
-So, they yield on the short end of the yield curve is higher than yield on the long end of the curves, typically indicated the economy is losing the steam.
+So, they yield on the short end of the yield curve is higher than the yield on the long end of the curves, typically indicated the economy is losing the steam.
 So, investors are less willing to invest in a long term, therefore indicating economic downturn in the future.
-Therefore, the inverted yield curves usually are tied out to the economic recession, which is the most of the visions that were made in the past.
+Therefore, the inverted yield curves usually are tied to the economic recession, which is the most of the visions that were made in the past.
 However, not very true in the case of innovation platforms.
-This time around seem like deflationary pressure is also the dominating concerns rather than inflationary one, just in the past decade, we saw several times of inversion of the edo curve?
-(83’25'), but no such recession followed.
-Such situations embolden the monetary authorities in the world to an aging precedented quantitative easing of monetary policies without suffering too much of the consequences, like in the past.
-However, in my opinion, the sudden reversal of the situation means severe consequences to the global economy.
+This time around seem like deflationary pressure is also the dominating concerns rather than inflationary one, just in the past decade, we saw several times of inversion of the yield curve but no such recession followed.
+Such situations embolden the monetary authorities in the world to an aging unprecedented quantitative easing of monetary policies without suffering too much of the consequences, like in the past.
+However, in my opinion, the sudden reversal of the situation could mean severe consequences to the global economy.

 The third observation I have is that with the emergence of innovation platforms, investments have become a source of a widening gap between the rich and the poor, unfortunately, rather than a force to narrow it.
 Ever since the late 1990s, after emergence of internet, the law of acceleration has worked in favor of those who have information and resources to access these investment opportunities.
-While millions of working people have neither of them, according to economic justice fund, since 1979, the incomes of the top 1% of American earners have grown more than seven times faster than the incomes of the bottom 20%.
+While millions of working people have neither of them, according to Economic Justice Fund, since 1979, the incomes of the top 1% of American earners have grown more than seven times faster than the incomes of the bottom 20%.
 This gap is a widening faster with the innovation platforms than before them.
 This has caused significant problems to American society and to many other societies as well, and led to more polarized public.
 As you all have seen what happened in America these days to understand these forces behind it.

 Imagine a store on the corner of the main street of the downtown in a small city, the owners used to be able to make a decent living by working hard, learning a few managerial tricks to manage their shops well.
 But now Amazon and online shopping emerged and wiped them out, they lost their way of living.
 Perhaps they're in the middle age.
 And to get back to the workforce, they need to acquire skills.
 They had never tried to do when they were young.
 To think about these individual platforms, people with innovative and creative mentality are able to create new products, come up with new ideas, are likely to be rewarded handsomely, while others with little skills do so are an average salary.